4paradigm/OpenMLDB/docs/en/cli.md

 Command format: `changeleader table_name pid [candidate_leader]`

-* table\_name table name
+* table\_name: The table name
-* pid shard id
+* pid: The shard id
-* candidate\_leader Candidate leader.
+* candidate\_leader: Candidate leader.
 This parameter is optional.
 If this parameter is not added, it is required that there is no leader whose alive is yes in the shard.
 If it is set to auto, it can switch even if the alive status of other nodes is yes.

 ```
 > changeleader flow 0